MichaIng/DietPi-Docs/docs/software/social.md

 === "Configuration file"

-    The configuration file is `/mnt/dietpi_userdata/soju/config`
+    The configuration file is `/mnt/dietpi_userdata/soju/config`.
+Its structure and configuration options are described in the [soju man page](https://soju.im/doc/soju.1.html).

 ***